fk1blow/poleeyoodik/README.md

 Periodically fetch resource/s
 =============================

-Periodically fetch resources from different locations using multiple apis, fetching a resource at specific intervals of time(and a clear strategy when failing).
+Periodically fetch resources from different locations using multiple apis, and specific intervals of time they will repeat or timeout(and a clear strategy when failing).

 ## Example